-- A Superior work.
-Content knowledge, complex reasoning skills, and work habits exceed the standard for the course. - B Proficient work.
-Content knowledge, complex reasoning skills, and work habits meet the standards for the course. - C Fair work.
-Content knowledge, complex reasoning skills, and work habits partially meet the standards for the course. - D Poor work.
-Content knowledge, complex reasoning skills, and work habits meet only the minimum standards for credit in the course. - F Failure.
+- A Exceeds Standard.
+Content knowledge, complex reasoning skills, and work habits exceed the standard for the course. - B Meets Standard.
+Content knowledge, complex rea=soning skills, and work habits meet the standards of the course. - C Partially Meets Standard.
+Content knowledge, complex reasoning skills, and work habits partially meet the standards for the course. - D Minimally Meets Standard Content knowledge, complex reasoning skills, and work habits meet only the minimum standards for credit in the course. - F Does Not Meet Standard.
 Student has failed to demonstrate the minimum expectations for content knowledge and complex reasoning skills in the course. - P Pass.
-Student has demonstrated the expectations for content knowledge and complex reasoning skills and work habits in a course designated pass/fail. - H Honors - S Satisfactory - U Unsatisfactory - W Withdraw.
-Student withdrew from the class after the official date to be removed from a class.
+Student has demonstrated the expectations for content knowledge and complex reasoning skills and work habits in a course designated pass/fail. - H Honors - S Satisfactory - U Unsatisfactory - W Withdraw Student withdrew from the class after the official date to be removed from a class.

-Term Grades
+Quarter Grades

-The following grades may appear in the term grade for a course, but will not appear in the year-end grade for the course.
+The following grades may appear in the quarter grade for a course, but will not appear in the year-end grade for the course.

-- FA Failure due to Attendance.
-Student failure due to excessive unexcused absences.
-The comment from the teacher will detail the grade the student would have received.
-See the Attendance Policy in Section D for more information. - I Incomplete.
-See below. - NG No grade.
-Student was not present for a sufficient amount of time to receive a grade. - M Medical absence.
-See below.
+- FA Failure due to missed attendance (seven or more unexcused absences in a quarter, three or more for one quarter class that meets 2 days per week).
+The comment from the teacher will detail the grade the student would have received. - I Incomplete.
+Requirements of course have not been met due to excusable absences.
+Student will have a limited, agreed upon time to complete assignments. - NG No grade.
+Student was not present for sufficient amount of time to receive a grade. - M Medical absence (The quarter is not counted as part of the student's final year average.)